AriFordsham/GHCWiki/status/ghc-7.8.md

 - Builds cleanly
 - `validate` runs OK
-- The compiler can bootstrap itself and `validate` from a binary distribution
+- The compiler can bootstrap itself and the testsuite is the same.

 <table><tr><th></th>
 <th>Linux (i386)</th>